Netatalk/netatalk-client/README.md

         Transferred 108320 bytes in 0.015 seconds.
 (7200 kB/s)
     Transfer complete.
 108320 bytes received.

-## Credits and license
+## License

 Netatalk Client is distributed under the terms of the GNU General Public License v2.
 See COPYING in this repository for the full text of the license

+## Credits

-It was forked from *afpfs-ng* by Daniel Markstedt in 2024.
+This project was forked from [afpfs-ng](https://sourceforge.net/projects/afpfs-ng/) by Daniel Markstedt in 2024 and renamed to *Netatalk Client* to serve as a companion to the [Netatalk](https://netatalk.io/) AFP file server project.

-*afpfs-ng* was created by Alex deVries in 2006.
+*afpfs-ng* was created by Alex deVries in 2006 and maintained until 2009.
+It was in turn inspired by the 1996 Linux kernel module [afpfs](https://github.com/heksterb/afpfs) by Ben Hekster.

 It also contains elements from a [historical afpfs-ng fork](https://github.com/simonvetter/afpfs-ng) created by Simon Vetter in 2015, which added IPv6 support, UTF8 support and various bug fixes from the Boxee and XBMC (Kodi) projects.

-*afpfs-ng* was in turn inspired by [afpfs](https://github.com/rdmark/afpfs) which is a Linux kernel extension for AFP created by Ben Hekster in 1996.

 A heartfelt thank you to everyone who has contributed to making AFP a cross-platform file sharing platform over the years!